-Issues making games fun matter whether we speak about mobile game design, online gaming, or the development of console games.
-This is where game balance becomes a critical feature that helps achieve higher player satisfaction.
+Paying attention to what makes a game ‘fun’ is important whether you’re talking about mobile game design, online gaming, or the development of console games.
+Game balance is a critical feature that helps achieve higher player satisfaction.

-eCampusOntario, a professional educational platform, initiated research about game balance design and provided a valuable insight into its modern vision.
-They stated that any game testing process should be evaluated by:
+eCampusOntario, a professional educational platform, conducted research about game balance design and provided a valuable insight into its modern vision.
+They stated that any game testing process should be evaluated by two factors:

 - how easily experienced players accomplish goals, and

-- at the same time, how possible it is for newcomers to succeed.
+- how attainable it is for newcomers to succeed.